ubyssey/volunteers/handbook/03-workflow.md

 _How we get stuff done on the web team_

 School is busy and everybody has different schedules, so it's sometimes hard to work on a large team.
 Apart from weekly meetings, we rarely see everybody in one place.
-To improve our effeciency and make communication easier, we use Slack and GitHub to stay connected throughout the school week.
+To improve our efficiency and make communication easier, we use Slack and GitHub to stay connected throughout the school week.

 ### GitHub Workflow